istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/change-notes/index.md

 - **Fixed** an issue where `istioctl ztunnel-config service` JSON and YAML output did not include `cidrVips` from the ztunnel config dump.
   ([Issue #59962](https://github.com/istio/istio/issues/59962))

-- **Fixed** an issue where the distroless istioctl containers were being built with the wrong base image.
+- **Fixed** an issue where the distroless `istioctl` containers were being built with the wrong base image.

 ## Documentation changes

-- **Updated** Gateway API Inference Extension documentation is now located in the architecture section.
+- **Updated** the location of the Gateway API Inference Extension documentation; it is now in the architecture section.
   ([Issue #56948](https://github.com/istio/istio/issues/56948))